Regression-type analysis for block maxima on block maxima: Simulation study

 \subsection{Preliminary experiments}

-We study the finite sample performance of the proposed methods under three data generating scenarios that were introduced in Section~\ref{cond}; see Examples~\ref{logistic}---\ref{coles_tawn}.
+We study the finite sample performance of the proposed methods under three data generating scenarios that were introduced in Section~\ref{model}; see Examples~\ref{logistic}--\ref{coles_tawn}.
 Specifically, we simulate data as follows: \begin{itemize} \item \textbf{Scenario 1}---strongly dependent extremes: Husler--Reiss model with $\lambda=0.1$. \item \textbf{Scenario 2}---weakly dependent extremes: Logistic model with $\alpha=0.9$. \item \textbf{Scenario 3}---asymmetric intermediate dependence: Coles--Tawn model with $\alpha = 0.5$, $\beta = 100$. \end{itemize} For now we focus on illustrating the methods in a single-run experiment; a Monte Carlo simulation study will be reported in Section~\ref{monte}.
-To illustrate how the resulted estimates compare with the true regression lines on a one-shot experiment in each scenario we generate $n=5000$ samples $\{(Y_i,X_i)\}_{i=1}^n$.
-For the analysis we use observations for which $y_i+x_i > u$, where $u$ is a $95\%$ quantile of $Y+X$, providing $k=250$ exceedances to fit the model.
-We take the number of basis functions equal to the number of exceedances $k$.
-To learn about regression lines from data, we exploit the single component adaptive Markov Chain Monte Carlo (MCMC) with a wide Dirichlet prior, Dirichlet$(0.1 \times \ind_k)$, defined on a generalized logit transformation of weights $v_{\alpha}$.
-The length of the MCMC chain is $6000$ with a burn-in period of $2000$.
-In Figure~\ref{RLS} we plot true and estimated regression manifolds under the three scenarios above over the range $(x ,y) \in (0,20]\times(0,20]$, where $20$ corresponds to the $95\%$ quantile of the unit Fr\'echet marginal distributions.
-Figure~\ref{RLS} shows that the proposed estimator captures well the shape of $\mathscr{L}$ for all three cases.
-However, for $q$ close to $0$ it overestimates the dependence for weakly dependent extremes and underestimates the dependence between strongly dependent extremes.
-This is even more evident in Figure~\ref{CS}, where we depict cross sections of the regression manifolds for the Husler--Reiss (top), logistic (central), and Coles--Tawn (bottom) model.
-The plots on the left of Figure~\ref{CS} represent regression lines for bivariate extremes $L_q$ (for fixed $q$), and show that the stronger the dependence between extremes, the closer the lines get to the identity $y=x$.
-Moreover, one can notice that for strongly dependent extremes regression lines are almost linear and for weakly dependent extremes they are curved for small $x$ and linear for large $x$.
-Indeed, for the logistic model for $\alpha < 1$ regression lines become linear when $x$ increases; see \ref{linear_approx}.
+To illustrate how the resulting estimates compare with the true regression lines on a one-shot experiment, in each scenario we generate $n=5000$ samples $\{(X_i,Y_i)\}_{i=1}^n$.
+For the analysis we use observations for which $X_i+Y_i > u$, where $u$ is the $95\%$ quantile of the pseudo-radious, providing $k=250$ exceedances to fit the model.
+To learn about regression lines from data, we exploit the single component adaptive Markov Chain Monte Carlo (MCMC) with a wide Dirichlet prior, Dirichlet$(0.1 \times \ind_k)$, defined on a generalized logit transformation of weights $\pi_{\alphab}$. {The length of each MCMC chain is $10000$ with a burn-in period of $4000$.
+The multivariate effective sample sizes are $903$, $1121$, $1808$ for Scenarios 1,2,3 respectively.}